0xStruct/mina-anons/ui/README.md

 ## About app structure and how to run

 first `cp .env.local.example .env.local`
-and enter Pinata JWT and Gateway
+and enter Pinata JWT and Gateway URL

 ```shell
 # use node version 18